HahaZaineb/Haha-Zaineb-portfolio/content/pages/projects/project-three.md

 bottomSections:
   - type: CtaSection
     title: Learn More
-    text: >-
+    text: >
-      The Stackbit theme is flexible and scalable to every need.
-It can manage any layout and any screen.
+      This is the Report we wrote on the project, you can read it for more details about the project and the credits to everyone involved.
     actions:
       - type: Button
         label: Try it now